 - Negative symptoms refer to a decrease or loss of normal function.
 This can include lack of eye contact, lack of emotional response, decreased talking, decreased pleasure, reduced motivation, and decreased interest in social activities and relationships.
 They may find it difficult to carry out daily activities such as going to work or shopping.

-- Emotional symptoms such as depression or inappropriate behaviour can also occur with schizophrenia.
+- Emotional symptoms such as anxiety, depression or inappropriate behaviour can also occur with schizophrenia.

 Because schizophrenia presents a variety of symptoms, the illness is classified according to which symptoms are most prevalent in a particular individual.